Mastering the Art of Feeling Your Edit: A Comprehensive Guide to Editing Theory

 "I let the client take a look at the edit today, they liked it"

 2. A cut.
 The most basic cut, just down the middle, cut the film in half, add another shot behind it.

 "Hey, if you move trim this edit back three frames earlier, the match cut will work better"

 Now that we've got that out of the way, we can begin, starting with the 6 rules for editing, presented by Adam Epstein:

 (Adam Epstein also has a paid online editing course for you to take a look at if you so desire)

-Now, going back to the 6 rules of editing, eye tracking, the 4th rule, is actually really f*cking fascinating and is worth taking a deeper look at.
-Tim Smith and David Boardwell are some of the major pioneers in studying eye trace.
-Smith has even written a journal paper about the subject.
-It's fascinating.
-I've added some of their work below.
+Now, circling back to the 6 rules of editing, let's shine a spotlight on the 4th rule—eye tracking.
+It's actually really f*cking fascinating and deserves a closer inspection.
+Tim Smith and David Boardwell stand out as major pioneers in studying eye trace, with Smith even putting his insights into a journal paper.
+Trust me, it's a riveting read.
+Below, I've tossed in some of their work for your perusal:

 Here are some more resources about eye tracing for you to look at if you please:

 As well as the link to the DIAM Project's Vimeo page.

-To piggyback off of the 6 rules, Rule number 3, Rhythm, involves cutting.
-Some people call it pacing, they're the same thing.
+Piggybacking on the 6 rules, Rule number 3, Rhythm, centers around cutting.
+Some might call it pacing—it's essentially the same thing.
 Cutting becomes a potent tool when intertwined with rhythm or pacing.
-Different cuts affect rhythm, a simple edit (the most basic cut, from one shot to the next) is fast, it requires precision.
-Cross fades are long, they affect the rhythm of the edit by slowing it down.
+Various cuts influence the rhythm; a basic cut from one shot to the next is swift, demanding precision.
+On the flip side, cross fades extend, deliberately slowing down the rhythm of the edit.

-For now, that's all we have, feel free to comment other things you want to know about editing theory, We'll update this page as we find more sources.
+For now, this wraps up our exploration.
+Feel free to drop comments about other aspects of editing theory you're curious about.
+We'll keep this page updated as we uncover more sources.
 For a better understanding or editing, I suggest taking a trip down to our post about The History of Editing as well as our post about Directors Talk About Editing!